-A lot of times kids believe they just have to have the shiny new toy or game.
-However, when they reach age 10 it’s a good time to teach them how to spend their money on what they want.
-They will be able to learn how to weigh the pros and cons of impulse shopping and saving for something bigger later down the road.
+A lot of times, kids believe they just have to have a shiny new toy or game.
+However, when they reach age 10, it’s good to teach them how to spend their money on what they want.
+They can learn how to weigh the pros and cons of impulse shopping and save for something bigger later down the road.

 Teach them how to create a budget for themselves.
-More than likely they don’t necessarily need a budget right now, but they will shortly—especially as they’re learning to drive.
-You can easily create a simple budget of what they could earn by following the chores and how to calculate their savings and tithing each week.
+More than likely, they don’t necessarily need a budget right now, but they will shortly—especially as they’re learning to drive.
+You can easily create a simple budget of what they could earn by following the chores and calculating their savings each week.

 Also, show them your family budget.
 Teach them what it looks like and how you manage to make sure to buy their favorite snacks each week, their new shoes, and so on.
 Make it a learning experience to teach them what a real budget looks like.